wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 Because these rules deal with individual events with no correlation across separate events, they are called "atomic" rules.

-However, after we repeated our ssh logon failure a number of times, another rule fired.
+However, after we repeated our SSH logon failure a number of times, another rule fired.

 Scroll back up in **Kibana** and find the event with a description of "*sshd: brute force trying to get access to the system*" which will be the first or nearly the first entry is your **Kibana results**.